German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 2 cm FlaK 38

-In 1938, based on the results combat use in Spain, the Mauser company upgraded the 2 cm FlaK 30 - the upgraded sample received the designation 2 cm FlaK 38 and was adopted by the German army.
+In 1938, based on the results combat use in Spain, the Mauser company modernized the 2 cm FlaK 30 - the modernized sample received the designation 2 cm FlaK 38 and was adopted by the German army.

-The new installation had the same ballistics and ammunition, both guns were mounted on the same type of light wheeled carriages, providing in a combat position circular fire with a maximum elevation angle of 90 °.
-Changes in carriages were minimal - in particular for 2 cm FlaK 38 a second speed was introduced in manual guidance drives.
-Basically, all the changes in the upgraded gun were aimed at increasing the rate of fire, which increased from 240-280 rds / min. up to 420-480 rds / min.
-The principle of operation of the mechanisms of the FlaK 38 assault rifle remained the same - the use of recoil force with a short barrel stroke.
-The increase in the rate of fire was achieved by reducing the weight of moving parts and increasing their speeds of movement, in connection with which special shock absorber buffers were introduced.
-In addition, the introduction of a copier spatial accelerator made it possible to combine the release of the shutter with the transfer of kinetic energy to it.
+The new installation had the same ballistics and ammunition; both guns were mounted on the same type of light wheeled carriages, which in the combat position provided all-round fire with a maximum elevation angle of 90°.
+Changes to the carriages were minimal - in particular for 2 cm FlaK 38 a second speed was introduced in manual guidance drives.
+Basically, all changes in the modernized gun were aimed at increasing the rate of fire, which increased from 240-280 rounds/min. up to 420-480 rds/min.
+The principle of operation of the mechanisms of the FlaK 38 assault rifle remains the same - the use of recoil force with a short barrel stroke.
+An increase in the rate of fire was achieved by reducing the weight of the moving parts and increasing their movement speeds, and therefore special shock absorber buffers were introduced.
+In addition, the introduction of a carbon spatial accelerator made it possible to combine the unlocking of the shutter with the transfer of kinetic energy to it.

 Description

-The anti-aircraft gun was equipped with a mechanical computer sight.
+The anti-aircraft gun was equipped with a mechanical computational sight.

 Notes